jensjeflensje/minecraft_imagery/src/main/java/dev/jensderuiter/minecraft_imagery/skript/README.md

 ## Examples
 A few examples of how to use the integration.
 These examples use Skellett to write the image to a map.
+These examples may seem a bit crude (especially the execute console command part), but this is the best I can do right now.
+May be improved later.

 ### Write an existing image to a map when it's initialized
 ```